- Battery: 577mAh

 - ROM: 8Gb

 - Bluetooth: v5

 - WiFi: 802.11 b/g/n

 - Sensors: PPG Heart Rate Sensor, Blood Oxygen Saturation, Accelerator, Gyroscope, Barometer

 - Size: 47mm x 48mm wide, 12.2mm thick

 - Waterproofing: IP68 (light swimming possible)

-Launched in late 2020, the TicWatch Pro 3 is a major upgrade to Mobvoi’s smartwatch which previously had only benefited from minor improvements since it was originally launch in 2018.
+Launched in late 2020, the TicWatch Pro 3 is a major upgrade to Mobvoi’s smartwatch which previously had only benefited from minor improvements in the Pro 2020 version since it was originally launched as the TicWatch Pro in 2018.
 Almost every aspect of the watch has been updated for the Pro 3 model, making it one of the best Wear OS devices currently on the market, at an affordable price.

 Mobvoi’s innovative, battery-saving Dual Display technology is what made the original TicWatch Pro stand out from the crowd, and that’s been improved for this model.
 The technology works by layering a very low power FSTN style screen (much like you’d find on a conventional digital watch) over the main AMOLED display, and when the watch is operating in “Essential Mode” the FSTN screen is used to display basic information (time, date, etc) while significantly extending battery life.